I have a dear friend that I met a few decades ago.

 He takes great pride in being a “Messianic Jew“.

-He came out of a very ruff environment as a youth but eventually softened and met a wonderful LDS girl and converted to the LDS Church.
+He came out of a very rough environment as a youth but eventually softened and met a wonderful LDS girl and converted to the LDS Church.

 Years later he became a fundamentalist Mormon and he acquired two additional wives.

 After years of study he arrived at the conclusion that he had been deceived and he left Mormon fundamentalism but retained his wives.

 His life has not been an easy one.
 I would even call it tragic.

 In some ways he has gone into a religious free fall and has traveled down several rabbit holes in search for greater truth.

 Fortunately he has not completely lost his faith in God.

 Although he still claims to believe the Book of Mormon, he seldom reads it any more and he does not hold the D&C in as high of esteem as he does the Book of Mormon.
 In fact he probably has contempt for it.